 - "Providers" are doctors and other health care professionals licensed by the state to provide medical services and care.
-The term "providers" also includes hospitals and other health care facilities. - "Network providers" are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
+The term "providers" also includes hospitals and other health care facilities. - "In-network providers" are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have a contract agreement with us to accept our payment and your cost-sharing amount as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
 The providers in our network bill us directly for care they give you.
-When you see a network provider, you pay only your share of the cost for their services. - "Covered services" include all the medical care, health care services, supplies, and equipment that are covered by our plan.
+When you see a network provider, you pay only your share of the cost for their services. - "Out-of-network providers" are doctors and other health care professionals, medical groups, hospitals, and other health care facilities that do not have a contract agreement with us.
+See Section 2.4 (How to get care from out-of-network providers) in this chapter to learn about getting care from out-of-network providers in Michigan and also those outside of Michigan. - "Covered services" include all the medical care, health care services, supplies, and equipment that are covered by our plan.
 Your covered services for medical care are listed in the benefits chart in Chapter 4.